code-423n4/2022-07-golom/README.md

 This contract emits any valid signed order as an indexed event for easy querying. this contract will be deployed on polygon.

+# Project docs
+https://docs.golom.io/ (note that there is typo in https://docs.golom.io/emissions with 500,000 tokens as daily emission instead of actual value of 600,000 in contract)